-The second half of the album is just as great, if a bit more introspective, with Cian’s vocals sometimes part of the ambience, sometimes exploding into chorus like on ‘Shape Control’.
+The second half of the Cian Ciaran album is just as great, if a bit more introspective, with Cian’s vocals sometimes part of the ambience, sometimes exploding into a chorus like on ‘Shape Control’.
 It is very easy to hear where a lot of those classic Super Furry harmonies originate from listening to this album.
 It is also worth noting that this is mostly the sound of one man.
-(Truly a one man bloody band – talented sod!)
+(Truly a one-man bloody band – talented sod!)

 Super Furry Animals have taken a hiatus from being Super Furry Animals.
 Of course, this is a travesty for us listeners, but we need not feel abandoned.
 Cian Ciaran is flying the flag, creating classic music, protesting and fighting the good fight, humble but truly, truly great.
-With this album, and Gruff’s Hotel Shampoo, you not only have the best solo work of a Furry Animal, but also a musical and sociological statement of real longevity; and one of the best albums of this decade so far.
-Forget about perceived wisdom, bands can contain multiple front men, multiple talent that requires us to invest time in.
-Do yourself a favour and get it in your life, without it you are not exactly nothing but your life is lacking.
+With this album, and Gruff’s Hotel Shampoo, you not only have the best solo work of a Furry Animal but also a musical and sociological statement of real longevity; and one of the best albums of this decade so far.
+Forget about perceived wisdom, bands can contain multiple frontmen, multiple talents that requires us to invest time in.
+Do yourself a favour and get it in your life, without it you are exactly nothing but your life is lacking.

 They Are Nothing Without Us by Cian Ciaran of Super Furry Animals is available here.